MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Queue using a circular array-based list
 ----
-Here is an implementation of a queue: https://github.com/dazeycm/03_Queue_Lab/blob/master/ArrayQueue.ipp
+https://github.com/dazeycm/03_Queue_Lab/blob/master/ArrayQueue.ipp

 7 - Create an implementation of a List
 ----
-Here is an example of the implementation of a list: https://github.com/dazeycm/04_Linked_List_Lab/blob/master/LinkedList.h
+https://github.com/dazeycm/04_Linked_List_Lab/blob/master/LinkedList.h

 7 - Create an implementation of a Binary Search Tree
 ----
-Here is an example of a Binary Search Tree: https://github.com/dazeycm/06_BST_Lab
+https://github.com/dazeycm/06_BST_Lab

 7 - Create an implementation of a Hash Table
 ----
-The code for the implementation of a hash table can be found at: https://github.com/dazeycm/05_Hashing_Lab/blob/master/HashTable.ipp
+https://github.com/dazeycm/05_Hashing_Lab/blob/master/HashTable.ipp

 7 - Create an implementation of a Heap
 ----
-An implementation of a heap:
 https://github.com/dazeycm/07_Heap_Lab

 7 - Create an implementation of either Adjacency Lists or Adjacency Matrices
 ----
-An implementation of an adjacency list: https://github.com/dazeycm/08_Graph_Lab
+https://github.com/dazeycm/08_Graph_Lab

 7 - Implement graph algorithms